irisgau/irisgau.github.io/docs/_posts/2024-09-22-what-is-in-a-personal-website.markdown

 I'm still contemplating whether my personal site has a purpose.
 Is it for my career?
 A home for my resume?
 To document my travels?
 My random hobbies and pursuits?

-I do not have the answer, but for now, this is a little personal project that I will work on from the mindset of it being truly for myself, and, well, personal.
+For now, this is just a fun little project that I'll let take its own form.

 <!-- You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.